tud-sumo/docs/docs/index.md

 ## Latest Version

 The Latest version of TUD-SUMO is <i>v3.0.8</i>, and was released on 02/08/2024.
+All previous versions and their change notes can be found on [GitHub](https://github.com/tud-sumo/tud_sumo/releases) or [PyPI](https://pypi.org/project/tud-sumo/#history).

-The changenotes for this version are:
+The change notes for the latest version are:

 ### Paths & Vehicle Functions Update